rjbs/rjbs.github.io/_posts/2009-05-14-alternate-method-dispatch-strategies-inch-closer.md

 tags  : ["perl", "programming"]
 ---
-It's been nearly two months since [my last update on writing new method resolvers in Perl](http://rjbs.manxome.org/rubric/entry/1739), and not much has happened.
+It's been nearly two months since [my last update on writing new method resolvers in Perl]({% post_url 2009-03-22-writing-your-own-dispatcher-for-fun-profit-can-come-later %}), and not much has happened.
 I was very disheartened to learn that while it was easy (for some value of "easy") to make this work: